dex4er/tf/README.md

 The command will log to the file named in `TF_LOG_FILE` environment variable.
 The file name is solved by `date` command for `%` sequences.

+### `tf import`

+The same as `terraform import` with better handling of arguments.

+If the first argument misses quotes inside square brackets then they will be added.

+The command concatenatest second and rest arguments into one.

 ### `tf init`

 The same as `terraform init -upgrade` with less verbose output.